-Updated May 14th, 2021 – Why is this the perfect time to look at the James Bond safari jacket?
-Well, the classic style has definitely been making a comeback.
-And it’s being re-interpreted so that it can work as both a casual piece and with more tailored looks.
+Updated June 26th, 2022 – Why is this the perfect time to look at the James Bond safari jacket?
+Well, the classic style has definitely made a comeback in recent years.
+And it’s also being re-interpreted so that it can work as both a casual piece and with more tailored looks.
 Just check out #safarijacket on Instagram to see what I mean.
 We’re also seeing lots of great options with interesting designs, fabrics and colors at prices that won’t kill our wallets.
 Which is a thing we like around these parts!

 There’s already been some great think pieces written about the safari jacket, discussing everything from its origins to contemporary ways to style it.
 If you’re interested in learning more about the jacket’s history, these articles from The Rake and Fashion Beans are good.
 For more on modern styling, check out this article from Style Forum.
 You can also check out our “4 Ways to Wear It” post on the safari jacket for some personal style inspiration.

 The James Bond Safari Jacket

 As for Bond’s wardrobe, according to Bond Suit‘s Matt Spaiser’s excellent infographic, there are seven pieces that fall under the “safari” label.
 First is the navy blue leisure suit jacket from Live and Let Die.
 Next, the green camp shirt and the cream leisure suit jacket from The Man with the Golden Gun.
 From Moonraker, we have the beige cotton shirt jacket.
 And a similar style shirt jacket in tan wool from Octopussy.
 For this post, I didn’t look for options for the tan sport coat from The Spy Who Loved Me or the Octopussy military shirt that Matt included on his list.